Association of European Research Libraries

 The Association of European Research Libraries (Ligue des Bibliothèques Européennes de Recherche or LIBER) is a professional association of national and university research libraries in Europe.
 As of 2018 its membership includes some 400 organizations.
 It operates as a Dutch foundation, with headquarters in the Koninklijke Bibliotheek in The Hague.

 Overview

 The origin of LIBER sprang from a 1968 meeting of the International Federation of Library Associations.
 Among its founders was Swiss librarian Jean-Pierre Clavel.

 LIBER held its first conference in Strasbourg in 1971, and continues meeting annually.
-Its 2018 conference will take place in Lille.
+Its 2026 conference will take place in Trondheim.
 The group also publishes an open access journal about librarianship, LIBER Quarterly.